 Gone are the days when we used to pay for a single cable package for all our entertainment needs.
-Select a relevant package and it includes all the sports, news, entertainment, and kids’ channels.
+Select a relevant package that includes all the sports, news, entertainment, and kids’ channels.
 The times are changing now.
-We have new streaming services ready to take place of cord connection at home.
+We have new streaming services ready to replace the cord connection at home.
 Due to pricing structure and other factors, streaming companies place high-profile events under the PPV section.
 Here’s how you can watch PPV (pay-per-view) on FireStick.

 Content viewing works differently on streaming services.
 You might need to subscribe to more than two or three different apps to meet all family content viewing needs.

-The PPV concept has been there since cable days.
-In past, you needed to buy the PPV event from a cable operator.
+The PPV concept has been there since the cable days.
+Previously, you needed to buy the PPV event from a cable operator.
 It doesn’t work the same way on FireStick.